 Secondary confidentiality protects primary confidential data.
 Data flagged as primary confidential are suppressed to avoid revealing sensitive information.
 The NSO identifies this data using a method consistent with other statistical agencies.

-Starting from reference year 2021, a new measure was introduced by the NSO to reduce confidentiality flags.
-Data from companies whose core metrics are in publicly available audited financial statements are deemed public and aren't flagged for confidentiality.
+Starting from reference year 2021, the NSO introduced a new measure to reduce the use of confidentiality flags.
+Data from companies whose core metrics are disclosed in publicly available audited financial statements are deemed public and are not flagged for confidentiality, since such information is already in the public domain.

 7.2.1.
 Confidentiality processing